skidsploiter/purchasefaker/README.md

 # purchasefaker

-productfaker 26.4 script for roblox. it notifies u when loaded and uses a random string for the gui name so it doesnt get logged as easily as setting a specific name still VERY detectable and bannable works ONLY in a few old script games
+productfaker 26.4 script for roblox. it notifies u when loaded and uses a random string for the gui name so it doesnt get logged as easily as setting a specific name.

+still VERY detectable and bannable

+works ONLY in a few old script games

 ### starring this project helps me!